 Click here to register for the Smartraveller subscription service and receive latest updates to out travel advice.

-For Australians requiring urgent consular assistance, or those enquiring about or seeking assistance as a result of the novel coronavirus outbreak:
+For Australians requiring urgent consular assistance, or those enquiring about or seeking assistance as a result of the COVID-19 outbreak:

 24 hour Consular Support